ggiuffre/patterns/README.md

-This is the source code for _Patterns_, a mobile and web app that tracks patterns between habits/events in your day-to-day life.
-In other words, _Patterns_ tells you how your day-to-day habits and events correlate with each other, so that you can improve yourself and find what are possible causes of a problem.
+_Patterns_ is a cross-platform app that tracks patterns between habits/events in your day-to-day life.
+The app tells you how your day-to-day habits and events correlate with each other, so that you can better understand yourself.

+Keep in mind that correlation does not imply causation!

-As an example you could track the times when you work out, the quality of your sleep, the food you eat, and events in your social life.
-With enough data _Patterns_ might show that there is a correlation between workouts and you sleeping well.
+As an example you could track the times when you work out, the quality of your sleep, the food you eat, and events in your social life; with enough data, the app might show that there is a correlation between workouts and you sleeping well, or between two other event categories.

 ## Roadmap

 I'm open-sourcing this project at an early stage: this app is probably **not mature enough** to give you valuable insights yet.
-Only boolean time series can be tracked, and the similarity measure that is used to compare them is a bit naive.
+The similarity measure that is used to compare series of events is not numerically stable, and might have bugs.

 Here's what the roadmap for this project looks like at the moment: